pointw-dev/pointw.com/src/articles/pronunciation-and-the-metric-system-a-millirant.md

 Do you apply the “thermometer pattern” to any other prefixed metric units?

 - kilogram: Do you pronounce it “kil-AW-grum”?
-- kilopasacal: Should the forecast say “the pressure today is 101.7 “kil-AW-pass-kulls”?
+- kilopascal: Should the forecast say “the pressure today is 101.7 “kil-AW-pass-kulls”?
 - gigawatt: Does Doc Brown lament the difficulty in generating “1.21 jig-AW-wuts”?

 > I hear you asking: What about the “one point twenty-one” part, or the “jiga”? – that’s for another rant!

 <centered-image src="/img/doc-brown.jpg">What is a jig-AW-wut?</centered-image>

 No?
-Then for consistency sake please pronounce it “KIL-oh-mee-ter”.
+Then for the sake of consistency please pronounce it “KIL-oh-mee-ter”.
 It is awkward at first, yes – but you will get used to it.
 Kinda like the metric system itself.

 There.
 I feel better.